Annapurna Circuit Trek Difficulties

 Many trekkers who are willing to make their next trip to Annapurna have the same frequent questions about its difficulties.

-However, the Annapurna Circuit Trek is a moderately difficult trek on the high altitude terrains of Annapurna.
+However, the Annapurna Circuit Trek is a moderately difficult trek on the high-altitude terrains of Annapurna.
 High altitude and the rough trails make this circuit trek more difficult as challenging.

 The highest elevation in this trek is the Thorong La at an altitude of 5416m.
-And this part of the trek is especially so tough that due to heavy snowfall it remains close most of the time.
+And this part of the trek is especially so tough because due to heavy snowfall it remains close most of the time.